• Free shipping on all orders

 Wash Your Hands Thoroughly

-It is necessary to wash your hands thoroughly with warm water and soap before administering eye drops.
+It is necessary to wash your hands thoroughly with water and soap before administering eye drops.
 Even the slightest contamination can be detrimental to your cat’s ocular health.

-Let Your Cat Sit On Your Lap
+Let Your Cat Sit on Your Lap

 Cats are intelligent creatures armed with claws.
 It is crucial to ensure they don’t know what you are up to because they may escape or defend themselves.